NoorseenQandil/VISUAL-GYM/README.md

 ![Exercises](https://github.com/NoorseenQandil/VISUAL-GYM/assets/70522199/6ce7af67-f51c-4b96-9973-c9a178af165b)

 #### - Section1: Home
-  - Consists of 2 parts: The first part includes resturant logo image and navbar links.
+  - Consists of 2 parts: The first part includes gym logo image and navbar links.
 The second one includes main caption that consists of logo image, caption and two buttons.
   - Use Float property and set left to its value to put the logo image in navbar on the left side.
     ```
       #home .navbar img{